Faucet Basics: Part 8 How to Buy a Faucet

 How Much Should a Good Faucet Cost?

-A manufacturer's list price is a good indicator of the esteem in which a company holds its own products, but not necessarily of their actual selling price.
+A manufacturer's list price is a good indicator of the esteem in which a company holds its own products, but not necessarily a guide to their actual selling price.

 "Top of Mind" Faucet Brand Awareness